openmobilityfoundation/mobility-data-specification/modes/delivery.md

 ## Robots Vs Other modes

-Robots does not require a driver whereas other forms of deliveries do.
+Robots do not require a driver whereas other forms of deliveries do.
 For most of the robots delivery operators, there is only one order at once.
-The accepts here is to anticipate all forms of deliveries and to accept having many orders at once on one vehicle.
+The idea here is to anticipate all forms of deliveries and to accept having many orders at once on one vehicle.

 ## Table of Contents